Mustafa Saadoon (footballer, born 2001)

-Mustafa Saadoon Abbood Al-Korji (مصطفى سعدون; born 25 May 2001) is an Iraqi professional footballer who plays as a right back for Iraq Stars League club Al-Shorta and the Iraq national team.
+Mustafa Saadoon Abbood Al-Korji (مصطفى سعدون; born 25 May 2001) is an Iraqi professional footballer who plays as a right back for Iraq Stars League club Zakho and the Iraq national team.

 Club career

 Born in Corgi, Saadoon spent his youth career at the RCD Espanyol football academy in Baghdad.
 In 2022, he joined Al-Kahrabaa and played there during one season before joining Iraqi giant Al-Quwa Al-Jawiya in August 2023.

 International career

-On 13 October 2023, Saadoon made his international debut for Iraq in the team's goaless draw against Qatar, as part of the 2023 Jordan International Tournament.
+On 13 October 2023, Saadoon made his international debut for Iraq in the team's goalless draw against Qatar, as part of the 2023 Jordan International Tournament.